Jordan Hill (basketball): Early life and college

 Jordan Hill was born in Newberry, South Carolina.
 After Hill's mother died of breast cancer when Hill was three, Hill was raised by his father and grandmother and later older brother and older sister.
 His cousin, Trevor Booker, introduced him to basketball.
 Booker, who is four months younger than Hill, also became a player in the NBA.
 Hill attended North Springs High School in Atlanta, and the parents of a classmate became Hill's legal guardians.
 After graduating from North Springs in 2005, Hill spent a year at a prep school in Patterson, North Carolina, The Patterson School.
 As a junior in high school, Hill was ineligible to play on the school basketball team, so he showcased his skills to potential college coaches through an AAU club based in Smyrna, Georgia.

 At the University of Arizona, Hill played three years with the Wildcats basketball team.
 He left Arizona ranked fifth all-time in field goal percentage (57.8%).
 As a junior (2008–2009), Hill started all 34 games and averaged 18.3 points and 11.0 rebounds.
 He earned Honorable Mention All-America from the Associated Press, Third-Team All-America honors from The Sporting News, and first-team all-conference and All-Defensive Team honors both from the Pac-10 conference that year.

 Professional career

 NBA draft

 When Hill entered the 2009 NBA draft, many had him high up on the draft board, possibly a top 5 pick in the draft.
 As draft night went on and Stephen Curry was taken by Golden State, it left New York to pick Jordan Hill.

 New York Knicks (2009–2010)

 Hill was drafted as the 8th overall pick in the 2009 NBA draft by the New York Knicks.
 Hill earned about $4.3 million over the next two seasons.

 Hill played five games in the 2009 NBA Summer League, where he averaged 14.4 ppg, 8.2 rebounds, 0.6 assists, 0.8 steals and 1.0 block.
-His highest score was 21 points against the Washington Wizards.
+His highest-scoring game was a 21-point performance against the Washington Wizards.

 Hill scored his first regular season points for the Knicks against the Cleveland Cavaliers on November 6, 2009.